Digital terrestrial television in the United Kingdom: Development and launch

 Digital terrestrial television launched in the UK on 15 November 1998, just after digital satellite television on 1 October 1998.
-The technology required that the UK government license the broadcast of channels in six groups, or multiplexes (abbreviated to 'mux') labelled 1, 2, A, B, C, and D.
+The technology required that the UK government license the broadcast of channels in six groups, or multiplexes (abbreviated to 'mux'), labelled 1, 2, A, B, C, and D.

-The Independent Television Commission (ITC) allocated each existing analogue terrestrial channel half the capacity of a multiplex each.
+The Independent Television Commission allocated half the capacity of a multiplex to each of the existing analogue terrestrial channels.
 This meant the BBC got a multiplex to themselves (Multiplex 1), ITV and Channel 4 shared Multiplex 2 (though 3% of the capacity was given to Teletext Ltd.) and Channel 5 and S4C shared Multiplex A. The remaining spectrum (Multiplexes B, C and D) was then auctioned off.
-A consortium made up of Granada and Carlton (members of the ITV network, which have now merged to form ITV plc) and BSkyB successfully bid for these licences, and set-up the subscription ONdigital service, though BSkyB left the consortium prior to launch.
+A consortium made up of Granada and Carlton (members of the ITV network, who later merged to form ITV plc) and BSkyB successfully bid for these licences, and set up the subscription ONdigital service, though BSkyB left the consortium prior to launch.

-The BBC made some use of its multiplex for three of its then four new television services; BBC Choice (which had started on 23 September 1998 with four national variations), BBC News 24 and BBC Parliament (albeit in sound only).
-ITV initially used their space to house ITV2 (from 7 December 1998) in England and Wales, You2 (later UTV2) in Northern Ireland and S2 in Scotland (now both ITV2), as well as GMTV2 during the early mornings.
-Channel 4 used their space for subscription channels FilmFour and E4 which, although not part of ONdigital, would be paid for and were only available through an ONdigital subscription.
-Channel 4's nationwide coverage on 'mux' 2 enabled it to be received terrestrially throughout much of Wales for the first time in its history, where previously only S4C had been available.
-Consequently, S4C's digital service, 'S4C Digidol' carries only Welsh-language programming, in contrast to S4C analogue which also carries English-language programmes commissioned and transmitted by Channel 4 in other parts of the UK.
+The BBC used some of its multiplex for three of its new television services: BBC Choice (which had started on 23 September 1998 with four national variations), BBC News 24 and BBC Parliament (albeit in sound only).
+ITV initially used their space to house ITV2 (from 7 December 1998) in England and Wales, You2 (later UTV2) in Northern Ireland and S2 in Scotland (later both replaced by ITV2), as well as GMTV2 during the early mornings.
+Channel 4 used their space for subscription channels FilmFour and E4 which, although not part of ONdigital, were only available through an ONdigital subscription.
+The nationwide coverage provided by multiplex 2 enabled Channel 4 to be received terrestrially throughout much of Wales for the first time in its history, where previously only S4C had been available.
+Consequently, S4C's digital service S4C Digidol carried only Welsh-language programming, in contrast to S4C analogue which also carried English-language programmes commissioned and transmitted by Channel 4 in other parts of the UK.

-Channel 5 sold its half of Multiplex A to the owners of the other half of the multiplex, S4C, who set up a subsidiary called S4C Digital Networks (SDN) to manage the multiplex and rented most of it out to ONdigital as well as some space to the BBC who launched BBC Knowledge on 1 June 1999, at a time when technical capabilities limited the number of stations it could carry on its own multiplex.
-S4C chose not to carry S4C Digidol and its newly launched digital Welsh Assembly station, S4C2 outside Wales, preferring to sell the space instead.
+Channel 5 sold its half of Multiplex A to the owners of the other half, S4C, who set up a subsidiary called S4C Digital Networks (SDN) to manage the multiplex.
+They rented most of it to ONdigital, and some space to the BBC who launched BBC Knowledge on 1 June 1999, at a time when technical capabilities limited the number of stations it could carry on its own multiplex.
+S4C chose not to carry S4C Digidol and its newly launched digital Welsh Assembly station S4C2 outside Wales, preferring to sell the space instead.
 Consequently, some ONdigital services were not available on Welsh transmitters.

 While the BBC was seemingly concerned with delivering a service of good technical quality, other broadcasters chose to deliver a larger number of channels rather than optimise service reliability and picture quality.